mrkuz/kradle/README.md

 ```

 - `prettyPrint`: Prettifies test output with [Gradle Test Logger Plugin](https://plugins.gradle.org/plugin/com.adarshr.test-logger)
+- `standardStreams`: Show stdout and stderr in test output
 - `integrationTests`: Adds task `integrationTest`, which runs tests under _src/integrationTest_.
 The task is executed when running `check`.
 - `functionalTests`: Adds task `functionalTest`, which runs tests under _src/functionalTest_.
 The task is executed when running `check`.
 - `customTests`: Adds task `<NAME>Test`, which runs tests under _src/&lt;NAME&gt;_.
 The task is executed when running `check`.
 Can be called multiple times.